MFR6340/theenglishextension.org/young-world-1/unit-1:youandme.md

 # Young World 1, Unit 1: You and Me
 *This post contains links.
 If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*
+Waitangi Day: The New Zealand Story, by Philppa Werry
 ## The Flag Book, Lonely Planet Kids

 <img src="https://imgur.com/7nRyPSf.png" width="25%" />